Herla

 Map's tale occurs in two versions in his De nugis curialium.
 The first and longer account, found in section 1.12, provides far more detail; it tells of Herla's encounter with an otherworldly being, his journey to the latter's homeland, his transformation into the leader of the Hunt after his return to the human realm, and, finally, the disappearance of Herla and his band during the first year of the reign of Henry II of England (a synopsis of this longer version appears below).
 The second account, found in section 4.13, includes only the ending of the earlier version.
 Herla is not mentioned in the second account by name; instead, Map refers to the entire host as "the troop of Herlethingus" (familia Herlethingi).

 Origins and etymology

-King Herla is a modernisation of an Old English form reconstructed as *Her(e)la Cyning, a figure that usually is said to be Woden in his guise as leader of the Germanic Wild Hunt and thus the name is thought to be related to the French Harlequin (variant form of Herlequin, Hellequin), the leader of the Wild Hunt in Old French tradition.
-The same figure in Germanic paganism was described first by Tacitus in terms of the Harii who fought at night taking the appearance of an army of ghosts.
+King Herla is a modernisation of an Old English form reconstructed as *Her(e)la Cyning, a figure that usually has been identified with Woden in his guise as leader of the Germanic Wild Hunt and thus the name is thought to be related to the French Harlequin (variant form of Harlequin, Hellequin), the leader of the Wild Hunt in Old French tradition.
 The later Germanic tribe of the Heruli are also related to Herla.

-Also, King Herla possibly is related to the German Erlking (best known from Goethe's ballad Erlkönig).